To much dismay I was meant to be in New Zealand right now! Seeing my friends!

 Also, another damn year is halfway done without me publishing a short story.
 I have to pull my finger out for that.

 Last time I checked in there was a pandemic.
 Still going!
 It's like a Dr Who episode where he was on a ship that never seemed to go anywhere.
-Book launch came and went, as such things do.
+Book launch date came and went with no launch event, as such things do in these days of social distancing.
 Oh well, it is done.
 I got to do an interview with another writer who had been lurking on the edges of the community.
 (Mate, if you've written a book, you are more than welcome into the inner sanctum!)

 Work and school has devolved into weird punctuated virtual conversations with long lag times in between people speaking.
 I bought a (new-ish) laptop and it went straight into home schooling.
 I bought another laptop to put aside in case my current one and its gorgeous pre-2013 keyboard dies... now I have 2 replacements and the horror of switching out may be averted for a few more years.